jeffbass/imagenode/docs/settings-yaml.rst

 instance of the SendQueue class, which causes the ``node.read_cameras()`` while loop to run forever in the main program.
 No sending of (message, image) pairs is done in the main program.
 Instead, the sending of (message, image) pairs is done in a separate thread.
-This can result in somewhat higher FPS throughput.
+This can result in higher FPS throughput.

 The ``queuemax`` setting sets the length of the queues used to hold images, messages, etc. Default is 50; setting it to a larger value will allow more